South Asia Theological Research Institute

-South Asia Theological Research Institute (SATHRI) was established by the Board of Theological Education of the Senate of Serampore College (BTESSC) in the year 1989.
+South Asia Theological Research Institute (SATHRI) is a doctoral research centre established by the Board of Theological Education of the Senate of Serampore College (BTESSC) in the year 1989.
 It is located at Mack House Complex in Serampore.

 It offers doctoral programmes in theology.

 Background

 In the eighties, the BTESSC and the Senate of Serampore College (University) saw the urgency to establish initially one advanced research centre in the country to: